christitensor/titensor_photography/README.md

 ## SwiftUI Registration App

-`RegistrationApp_SwiftUI.swift` contains a SwiftUI implementation of the registration form.
-Create a new iOS project in Xcode and replace the default code with this file to run natively on iPad or iPhone.
-The view model stores entries in `registration.csv` inside the app's documents directory and also generates a QR code for each submission using Core Image.
+`RegistrationApp_SwiftUI.swift` now contains a functional SwiftUI version of the registration app.
+The form uses native `TextField`, `Picker` and `TextEditor` controls and saves session data to JSON.
+It also generates QR codes, exports the roster to CSV and lets you edit existing entries.
+Open the file in a new Xcode project to run the iPad app.